crystaljjlee/histsci-119/README.md

 ![screenshot of GitHub pages settings that shows the master branch as source](https://i.imgur.com/PoAfjuu.png)

 After you have selected the **source** for your GitHub Pages, you should see the URL where your site will be published, which should be in this format:  `https://<username>.github.io/histsci-119`.
+You can see the sample that this repo will generate [here](https://crystaljjlee.github.io/histsci-119/).

 For your project, you will be customizing **index.html**, which provides a template for the website you will create.
 The **css** folder *styles* the text in the index file – by providing guidelines for the font color/size, the way that the page is rendered, etc. – and the **images** folder is used to store all the images that you will use for your website.
 Right now, it contains a **favicon**, which is the little image that you see on the left part of a tab when you're browsing the internet.
 You can and should customize any part of the template you like (though it certainly isn't necessary).